Mid-Gard/Research/synopsis/Hardware Components.md

     - **Hardware Component:** CCTV cameras with video processing capabilities

 7. **Drip Irrigation System:**
     - **Use:** Drip irrigation is an efficient irrigation method that delivers water directly to the base of plants.
-It conserves water by minimizing evaporation and ensuring targeted water delivery.
+It conserves water by minimising evaporation and ensuring targeted water delivery.